-In preparation for traveling with my son, I researched the rules regarding Global Entry (which also includes TSA Precheck) and children.
+In preparation for traveling with my kids, I researched the rules regarding Global Entry (which also includes TSA Precheck) and children.
 Specifically, I wanted to find out: do children have Global Entry if one of their parents does?

 According to the Department of Homeland Security website, these are the rules regarding Global Entry and children:

 Are Children Included Under Global Entry?

 No. Children cannot use the Global Entry kiosk with their parents.
 Only Global Entry members can use the Global Entry kiosk and Global Entry benefits cannot be extended to others.

 Important note: If you have Global Entry you also have TSA Precheck benefits.
 TSA Precheck will extend to your children age 12 or under when going with you through security.

 Can Children Sign Up For Global Entry?